-The division between ESG values and ESG value does not constitute a clear boundary as many ESG investors have both motivations.
-For example, a FTSE-Russell 2021 global survey of asset owners about their views on sustainable investment, finds mixed motivations: 56% stated that it is about being a universal investor, that a marketplace with advanced climate/sustainability standards will have improved or more stable long-term returns; 50% said it is about better portfolio returns - corporates/issuers with stronger sustainability or climate practices have preferable investment characteristics; 46% said that it was because of the preferences or concerns of beneficiaries or stakeholders.
-Strikingly, only 9% said that they were willing to trade off financial return for social or environmental impact.
-Similarly, a Callan 2021 ESG Survey of foundations, endowments, public and private pension funds found that 55% of the respondents incorporated ESG factors because it aligned with their values; 46% for an improved risk profile; 34% for better long-term returns; and 18% to make an impact.
-(The last motivation average came from 56% of the foundations, 10% of the endowments, 7% of the public pension funds, and 0% of the corporate pension funds.)
+The division between ESG values and ESG value is not a clear boundary, as many ESG investors have both motivations.
+For example, a FTSE Russell 2021 global survey of asset owners about their views on sustainable investment found mixed motivations: 56 percent stated that it is about being a universal investor, that a marketplace with advanced climate/sustainability standards will have improved or more stable long-term returns; 50 percent said it is about better portfolio returns-corporates/issuers with stronger sustainability or climate practices have preferable investment characteristics; and 46 percent said that it is about the preferences or concerns of beneficiaries or stakeholders.
+Strikingly, only 9 percent said they were willing to trade off financial return for social or environmental impact.1 Similarly, the 2021 Callan ESG survey of foundations, endowments, and public and private pension funds found that 55 percent of the respondents incorporated ESG factors because doing so aligned with their values; 46 percent did it for an improved risk profile; 34 percent did it for better long-term returns; and 18 percent used ESG factors to make an impact.2